 Before you board that plane for Morocco, remember to pack a book or a dozen.
 Not just for yourself, but for the Morocco Library Project!
+And while you’re at it, get a great book to read for yourself!!!
+Find out more about the Morocco Library Project and the Our Morocco anthology that supports it.

 The Morocco Library Project is one of the most outstanding, grassroots, non-profit organizations operating in the country.
 In honor of International Literacy Day, what better way to celebrate than to highlight one of Journey Beyond Travel’s favorite non-profits!